 - 1. Make sure the operating system has been updated to Mac OS X 10.4.8 or later and that SMC version 1.1 (or later) has been installed.
 If so, go to the next step. - 2.
 Remove all third-party internal and external devices from the computer and test again.
-If the issue still occurs, go to the next step. - Reseat the computer's system memory and test again.
-If the issue still occurs, go to the next - Make sure you are testing from a known-good power adapter and a known-good battery that is fully charged. - If the intermittent shutdown symptom persists after completing the steps above AND the black or white MacBook is within the serial number range xx617xxxxxx - xx635xxxxxx, Apple will replace the heatsink under warranty.
+If the issue still occurs, go to the next step. - 3.
+Reseat the computer's system memory and test again.
+If the issue still occurs, go to the next step. - 4.
+Make sure you are testing from a known-good power adapter and a known-good battery that is fully charged. - 5.
+If the intermittent shutdown symptom persists after completing the steps above AND the black or white MacBook is within the serial number range xx617xxxxxx xx635xxxxx, refer to Knowledge Base article 304308 "MacBook: Shuts down intermittently".